last updated 5 February 2012

 LINK

-Next door at 3 Laburnum Cottages is Lucy H Prior (35), a widow and annuitant of the India Office who is living with three daughters (Louisa, Susanna and Mary) and one adopted daughter (Martha) (and a servant of course) - Lucy is Francis' sister - daughter of George Middlecoat - so that's probably why he was there.
+Next door at 3 Laburnum Cottages is Lucy H Prior (35), a widow and annuitant of the India Office who is living with three daughters (Louisa, Susanna and Mary) and one adopted daughter (Martha) (and a servant of course).
+Lucy is Francis' sister - daughter of George Middlecoat - so that's probably why he was there.
 Great Malvern is close to Tewkesbury, home to the grandfather and great grandfather of Lucy's late husband Capt George Prior.

-Lucy's husband Capt George Boyes Prior (Bombay Cavalry) had died in India's North West Frontier area in 1859, and she herself is to die in Great Malvern aged just 36 in December 1872, just over a year after the census.
-Probably the three (or four) girls went back to relatives (the Middlecoats?) in India, because they all married out there.
-Mary's husband died young on the North West Frontier, and she went to Edinburgh, eventually to marry a knighted ex-doctor ex-Provost and become "Lady Mary".
-Susanna married Samuel Archbald - brother of Mary Henrietta and eldest son of Samuel Richard Locke - who became chief judge of Cochin, though at some stage it seems that Susanna herself might have decamped to live in Edinburgh near her sister - her name was certainly absent from the memorial tablet erected for Archbald in the Franciscan church in Cochin after his death in 1912.
-Another generation shift but there was more to come when the awful Col Francis later accused Mary and Samuel Archbald of committing incest ....
+Susanna married Samuel Archbald Locke - brother of Mary Henrietta and eldest son of Samuel Richard Locke - who became chief judge of Cochin, though at some stage it seems that Susanna herself might have decamped to live in Edinburgh near her sister - her name was certainly absent from the memorial tablet erected for Archbald in the Franciscan church in Cochin after his death in 1912.
+Another generation shift but there was more to come when the awful Col Francis later accused his wife Mary and Samuel Archbald of committing incest ....

 LINK

-As an unrelated aside we heard an interesting story that some Madras army officers discovered Australia as an attractive furlough destination, because when there they remained on full pay whereas the Old Country meant half pay!
+As an unrelated aside we heard an interesting story that some Madras army officers discovered Australia as an attractive furlough destination, because when there they remained on full pay whereas the Old Country meant half pay.

 What did officers on extended furloughs do to keep themselves amused one wonders?
 Francis did not even register Georgiana's birth - that was done by Mary!